vectordotdev/vector/docs/specs/component.md

 #### ComponentBytesSent

-*Sinks* MUST emit a `ComponentBytesSent` that represents the number of raw bytes sent downstream.
+*Sinks* MUST emit a `ComponentBytesSent` that represents the number of *raw event bytes* sent downstream.

 - Emission
   - MUST emit immediately after *successful* transmission the bytes.